dushyantsinhChudasama/Restaurant-Management-System-Using-cSharp/README.md

 - **Backend**: C#
 - **Database**: SQL Server

+## Database Setup

+The `RMS.mdf` database file is included in the root directory of the project (`Restaurant-Management-System-Using-cSharp/RMS.mdf`).
+No additional setup is needed; ensure your SQL Server instance is configured to accept the `.mdf` file.

 ## Login Information

 When you start the application, it will display a login page.
 Use the following credentials to access the system: